wp-plugins/creative-commons-configurator-1/readme.txt

 In the following list there are links to the changelog of each release:

 - [1.8.7](http://www.codetrax.org/versions/248)
- - Improved the license generator engine with string based templates and implemented advanced filtering of the generated HTML code for easy customizations via filers.
+ - Improved the license generator engine with string based templates and implemented advanced filtering of the generated HTML code for easy customizations via filters.
  - The shortcode now returns an empty string instead of an error message if an invalid type has been set.
-The error message indicating the supported license types is still printed if a type (required parameter) is missing.
+The error message indicating the supported license types is still being printed, but only if the `type` parameter (required) is missing.
 - [1.8.6](http://www.codetrax.org/versions/247)
  - Minor code improvements.
  - Updated features in readme.txt.